anthal/snom_smarthome/README.md

 Smart Home Menu for snom phones
 ===============================

+Python code for snom.io phone D375 that was shown at the CeBit 2016

 Scope of menu
 -------------
 * States of Homematic heter control (actual temperature, set temperature, valve state, battery state, mode)